Hoppering/SplitFile/README.md

 # SplitFile

-Application that can help split file for 2 to 20 parts of files.
-After split, application can join parts to one file.
+Application that can help split the file into 2 - 20 parts.
+After split, application can join parts into the single file.

 # Dependencies
 - JavaFX.